Why is Demon Slayer: Kimetsu no Yaiba so popular?

-The first Demon Slayer anime movie is the highest-grossing anime movie of all time.
-Here's why!
+The first Demon Slayer anime movie is the highest-grossing anime movie of all time, and we think we know why

-When the first chapter of Demon Slayer: Kimetsu no Yaiba was published in February 2016, no one could have predicted that it would become the worldwide phenomenon that it is today.
-Even before the anime adaptation began airing in 2019, it was one of the most popular manga on the planet.
-Since then, the manga has gone on to sell more than 150 million copies of its 23 volumes and its first feature film became the highest-grossing anime movie of all time.
+When the first chapter of Demon Slayer: Kimetsu no Yaiba debuted in iconic manga anthology Weekly Shõnen Jump in February 2016, few could have predicted that it would become the worldwide phenomenon that it is today.
+A 2020 poll of Japanese adults indicated that almost 100% were aware of the series, with more than 40% “very familiar” with the title, which has gone on to sell more than 150 million copies of the 23-volume manga, while its first feature film became the highest-grossing anime movie of all time.

-Despite a relatively short manga run that concluded in May 2020, the property has an unmissable presence on the convention circuit.
-The latest outing, Demon Slayer: Kimetsu no Yaiba – To The Swordsmith Village, topped the Japanese box office when it premiered in early February 2023 despite being little more than a preview of the upcoming anime season.
+Despite a relatively short manga run that concluded in May 2020 — we have a guide to how it ended, if you want to spoil the anime for yourself — the property has an unmissable presence on the convention circuit, and 2023’s Demon Slayer: Kimetsu no Yaiba – To The Swordsmith Village, topped the Japanese box office when it premiered in early February of that year despite being little more than a preview of the upcoming anime season.
+(No surprise, then, that producers are repeating that trick this year.)

 What is Demon Slayer: Kimetsu no Yaiba?